neomutt/flatcap-brain-dump/debug.md

         target remote | vgdb
         cont

-On my machine Neomutt stops 6 times in the regex code at startup.
+On my machine NeoMutt stops 6 times in the regex code at startup.
 (I'm not sure if we can do anything about this)

 When stopped at a breakpoint, you can send commands to valgrind, such as: